JasonKStevens/Qube/README.md

     .Subscribe(s => Console.WriteLine(s.Category + ": " + s.Count));
 ```

-As with IQueryable, dynamic types and statement bodies can't be used because expression trees are used instead of lambdas.
+As with IQueryable, dynamic types and statement bodies can't be used because of the expression trees.